 - Willingness to work hard to develop existing skills

-- Ready to benefit from mentoring and guidance from tech industry professionals
+- A desire to benefit from mentoring and guidance from tech industry professionals

-- Eager to work on individual and team projects
+- Eagerness to work on individual and team projects

 SEO Tech Developer is here to help you develop your existing skills to compete for tech roles at leading companies and startups.